us4useu/us4r-lite-user-docs/docs/content/first-use.md

 ## Running the acquisition

 :::{CAUTION}
-Never unplug the probe from the device during transmission!
+Never unplug the probe from the device during transmission, and never transmit with no load!
 This can result in damage to the transmission unit of the us4R-lite™.
 :::